atharvamulgund/CryptoTracker/README.md

-- An application which helps in tracking the trends in the cryptoverse by providing real time data.
+- An application that helps in tracking the trends in the crypto-verse by providing real-time data.
-- Along with get you can stay updated to the latest changes occuring in the cryptoverse by able to reading the latest news.
+- Along with getting you can stay updated on the latest changes occurring in the crypto-verse by being able to read the latest news.